Boys Ranch, Texas

 Boys Ranch is a census-designated place and unincorporated community in northeastern Oldham County, Texas, United States, on the site of the original county seat, Tascosa.
-It lies along U.S. Route 385, northeast of the city of Vega, the county seat of Oldham County.
+Founded in 1939 by Cal Farley, it lies along U.S. Route 385, northeast of the city of Vega, the county seat of Oldham County.
 Although Boys Ranch is unincorporated, it has a post office, with the ZIP code of 79010.
 Boys Ranch is a residential community serving boys and girls ages 5 to 18.

+As of the 2020 census, Boys Ranch had a population of 173.

 History

 The Boys Ranch was founded in 1939 by Cal Farley (December 25, 1895 – February 19, 1967) for troubled youth and is now a census-designated place.
 This was a new CDP for the 2010 census with a population of 282.

 Farley was a native of Sexton, Iowa, the son of Frank and Jennie Farley, who later moved to a farm outside of Elmore, Minnesota.
 He made his way to Amarillo in 1923.
 He was noted for his role in the professional wrestling business, particularly working with Dory Funk and the Luxembourg born Dutch Mantel.